RicardoRamirezR/blade-nav.nvim/README.md

 ## Features

 - Utilizes the `gf` (goto file) command for navigation.
-- Provides a custom source for nvim-cmp (requires installation and configuration) for component selection.
+- Provides a custom source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (requires installation and configuration) for component selection.
+- Provides a custom source for [coq](https://github.com/ms-jpq/coq_nvim) (requires installation and configuration) in component selection in Controllers and Routes.

 ## Installation